risingwavelabs/risingwave-docs-legacy/cloud/cluster-change-database-user-password.md

 slug: /change-database-user-password
 ---

-You can change the password of any database users in your cluster.
+You can change the password of any database user in your cluster.

 1. Go to the [cluster details page](cluster-check-status-and-metrics.md#check-cluster-details).